KyleLuther/SimplifiedDiffusion/readme.md

 4. apply this affine transform to feature maps: $\hat{x}^l_{b,i,u} = s^l_i x^l_{b,i,u} + b^l_i$ where $b,i,u$ are batch, channel, space indices

 I'm also using GroupNorm to normalize the net, which is concerning as the network is unable to *see* and therefore denoise the DC component of input images.
 For these simple MNIST digits, its ok to ignore this point but its worth considering.

-I use an exponential moving average applied to the weights as is common, since this can really help with generation quality, even when the

 ### Evaluation
 Ultimately I'm just eyeballing the generations and picking parameters ($\sigma_{\text{min}}$, $\sigma_{\text{max}}$, $\alpha$, $\beta$) which give nice-looking generations.
 To push this forward, we'd really want to use a quantitative evaluation metric like FID (Fréchet inception distance).